-Your baby’s skin should be kept clean at all times as it is crucial to his or her health.
-To this objective, bathing is the best way to keep your newborn’s skin clean and healthy.
-If you have never bathed a baby, you might be nervous and worried that you may do something wrong.
-Don’t fret.
-Bathing your newborn isn’t as complicated as you imagine and after doing it a couple of times, you’ll be good at it.
-Soon, you and your newborn will enjoy bath time and use it as an opportunity to bond.
+As a baby’s skin is more sensitive, they are also more prone to skin issues like rashes, dryness, and lesions.
+Hence, your baby’s skin should be well taken care of and kept clean at all times as it is crucial to their health.
+Bathing is undoubtedly one of the best ways to keep your newborn’s skin clean and healthy.
+If you have never bathed a baby before, you might be nervous and worried that you may do something wrong.
+Fret not, bathing a newborn isn’t as complicated as you might have imagined it to be.
+With just a little bit of practice, you’ll be good at it in no time.
+Soon, you and your newborn will both enjoy bath time and it will be a wonderful opportunity for you two to bond.

-Pediatricians recommend bathing your newborn baby twice or thrice a week.
-When the baby gets older, moms can increase the bathing frequency.
-While bathing a baby may seem easy, only moms will understand how challenging it can be.
-There are a few methods you can use to bathe your baby.
-You will probably be advised differently by your friends as compared to the pediatrician on ways to bathe your newborn.
-But what are the medically approved bathing methods?
+For parents who come here to learn the proper how-to, there are a few common methods you can use to bathe your baby.
+You will probably be advised differently by your friends as compared to the paediatricians on ways to bathe your newborn.
+But what are the medically-approved bathing methods?

 Sponge baths are recommended for the first few weeks after childbirth.
-Ideally, carry on with the sponge bath method until the baby’s umbilical cord stump detaches from the baby’s navel and the region heals completely.
-Plus, it helps to keep the wound clean and dry and prevent the risk of infections.
+Ideally, you can carry on with the sponge bath method until your baby’s umbilical cord stump detaches from the baby’s navel and the region heals completely.
+This method helps keep the wound clean and dry, thus preventing the risk of infections.

-A sponge bath implies cleaning your newborn using a wet washcloth.
-Ideally, find a warm room and a clean towel should be within reach.
+A sponge bath can basically be referred to as the practice of cleaning your newborn using a wet washcloth.
+You can do this in a warm room and there should be a clean towel within reach.
 Some of the essentials needed for a sponge bath include:

 - Washcloth or sponge bath sponge